Life and Times

 To Olivier is credited the invention of Russian Salad, or Salade Olivier, as it is known as in Russia to this day.

-He died in Moscow in 1883 at the age of 45.
+He died in Yalta in 1883 at the age of 45.
 He was buried in Vvedenskoye Cemetery in Moscow.
 His tombstone reads, “from friends and acquaintances.”

 Literature & Lore